konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

 ## FileSplittingEvaluation class

-FileSplittingEvaluation class can be used to evaluate performance of ContextAwareFileSplittingModel, returning a set of metrics that includes precision, recall, f1 measure, true positives, false positives and false negatives.
+`FileSplittingEvaluation` class can be used to evaluate performance of Context-Aware File Splitting Model, returning a set of metrics that includes precision, recall, f1 measure, True Positives, False Positives, True Negatives, and False Negatives.

 The class's methods `calculate()` and `calculate_by_category()` are run at initialization.
-The class receives two lists of Documents as an input – first list consists of ground-truth Documents where all first Pages are marked as such, second is of Documents on Pages of which FileSplittingModel ran a prediction of them being first or non-first.
+The class receives two lists of Documents as an input – first list consists of ground-truth Documents where all first Pages are marked as such, second is of Documents on Pages of which File Splitting Model ran a prediction of them being first or non-first.

 The initialization would look like this:
 ```python